Scalable Query Processing

 A Graphical User Interface for Managing Interval Data

-Bachelor thesis, Johannes Gutenberg University Mainz, Germany
+Bachelor thesis, Johannes Gutenberg University Mainz, Germany, 2024

 • George Christodoulou: